tresinformal/drakkar/fairytale.md

 They were both horses in disguise!

+Three fairytale protagonists in two horse bodies, what a quantum conundrum.

 They drank a lot of beer and flew into the sun

 The sun was very hot and would burn anything and anyone to a crisp, but as they are magical creatures, they were not harmed.